 Add Nuance to Lines

 Now, take a look at the second arm.
-When I drew both arms, I began with the exact same framework, but the bottom arm, I continued to nuance until it looked like it had muscle depth.
+When I drew both arms, I began with the exact same framework, but with the bottom arm, I continued to nuance until it looked like it had muscle depth.
 I didn't want to stop at the bare minimum of an arm.
 I wanted to make sure I pushed the lines as far as I could.